What is ethanol?

 Properties of ethanol

 Ethanol is a volatile, colorless, slight odor liquid that is miscible with water in all proportions due to hydrogen bonding with water molecules.
 Ethanol is less volatile due to association through hydrogen bonding extending over a chain of molecules.
-It burns in air to form luminous blue fame.
-Some common properties of ethanol are given below the table,
+It burns in the air to form luminous blue fame.

 |Boiling point||78.1 °C|